 Yvonne Castillo, Victor O. Schinnerer & Co., Inc.; Manisha D. Patel, WSP | Parsons Brinckerhoff; Clay Walton, Harris Group

 The state/local energy landscape is fast changing the fundamental layout of the U.S. electric system, including how it’s distributed across the grid.
 Learn how firms can take advantage of this transition toward a clean energy economy using mixed project portfolios and improved business models.

 DOD Market Opportunities for FY17 and Beyond: The Services' Perspective

-Scott Wich, USACE; COL Charlie Kuhl, AFCEC; CAPT Scott Loeschke, MCI-COM; Jim Balocki, DASN Installation & Facilities
+Scott Wick, USACE; COL Charlie Kuhl, AFCEC; CAPT Scott Loeschke, MCI-COM; Jim Balocki, DASN Installation & Facilities; Moderator: Stacey Shepard, Jacobs

-With the recent release of the Administration's FY17 $33B Supplemental to Congress, and the outline for the proposed $54B bump for DOD topline, this is a critical panel to hear directly from the Service representatives.
-Leadership from teh Army, Navy, Air Force and Marine Corps will provide overviews on potential programmatic impact to Facilities and Infrastructure.
+With the recent release of the Administration's FY17 $33B Supplemental Budget to Congress, and the outline for the proposed $54B bump for DOD topline, this is a timely opportunity to hear directly from the Service representatives.
+Leadership from the Army, Navy, Air Force, and Marine Corps will provide overviews on potential programmatic impact to Facilities and Infrastructure.

 2:15pm-3:30pm Concurrent Sessions